The Packing Slip: a Valuable Document or Mass Waste Product?

 Many consumers and merchants have indeed paid less attention to this piece of paper over time.
 Even Amazon has eliminated packing slips with some single-boxed containers.
 Plus, relying on electronic communication certainly has its environmental advantages.

-One thing is for sure; we live in an ever-increasingly digital world.
+One thing is for sure: we live in an ever-increasingly digital world.
 There were over 2 billion online shoppers in 2020 alone.
 Nearly 85% of consumers across the globe have made a purchase online.

-While packing slips are not mandatory, it is the safer course to include one.
+While packing slips are not mandatory, it is a safer course to include one.
 Many organizations consider this document as one way to manage a customer’s expectations positively.
 When we look at the industry potential, it is an excellent approach to take the path that encourages the most confidence with consumers.